Bend-Function/Find-deranged-words/README.md

 # Find-deranged-words
 Find deranged words for test

-I met some test like this:
+I met some tests like this:
 "FORDFA-have enough money for something."

 Tescher want we find the correct form in "FORDFA".
 I know it's "Afford" but it takes me long time.